 Digital marketing has come a long way since the “build it and they will come” mentality.
-Technology is constantly changing, but there is a new sense of order and maturity as social media, mobile technologies and content marketing have gone mainstream.
-Digital budgets are surpassing television spending and that means bigger new media budgets need to be justified with a solid return on investment.
-Here are 5 easy to setup analytics that can help you realize that ROI.
+Technology may be changing constantly, yet there is a new sense of order and maturity now that social media, mobile technologies and content marketing have gone mainstream.
+Digital budgets are surpassing television spendings, so they need to be justified with a solid return on investment (ROI).
+Here are 5 easy-to-setup analytics that can help you realize that ROI.
 Warning: these are addictive!
-You just may end up checking every day.
+You just may end up checking them every day.

-Individual page views are very important because they quickly measure which content and topics appeal to your core users.
-Grouping pages into categories can provide valuable research into which products are flying off your virtual shelves.
-A deeper dive into average page visit duration really tells a story.
-For example, many pages at Rich Media earn 1-2 minutes of the user’s attention, but when we start to see articles or job postings reaching 4 or more minutes, we know we’ve really tapped into content that users want to spend time consuming.
+Individual page views can be enlightening because they quickly tell you what content appeals to your core users.
+Grouping pages into categories can provide insight into which products are flying off your virtual shelves.
+Diving deeper into the average page visit duration can also reveal a fascinating story.
+For example, many pages at Rich Media earn, on average, 1-2 minutes of users’ attention, so when articles or job postings’ average visit duration starts exceeding 4 minutes, we know we’ve really tapped into content that users want to spend time consuming.

-For companies that target large B2B clients, who have their own networks, it is possible to actually watch your clients visit your site (sometimes in real time).
-At Rich Media, we can fairly accurately predict which clients are interested, just by watching the network traffic coming from their servers.
-After a new business pitch, we often start to see new visitors from that company visit our site.
-If the pitch went well, those visits are often long and deep.
-If the pitch went really well, we’ll then see more visitors visit over a number of days, presumably as the core client shares our site with others involved in the project.
-The visits are all anonymous, so the analytics can only be used as a gauge, but if all the visits are interested in a certain type of solution, the information can be quite useful.
+Did you know that if your company targets clients who have their own networks, you could be able to see that they’re visiting your site?
+At Rich Media, we can predict which clients are interested with some accuracy just by watching the network traffic coming from their servers.
+After a new pitch, we often see new visitors from that company visiting our site.
+If the pitch went well, those visits are typically prolonged and extensive, and if the pitch went really well, we see visitors continue to trickle in over a number of days, presumably as the core client shares our site with others involved in the project.
+Those visits are all anonymous of course, so these numbers can only be used as a gauge, but if all the visitors are interested in a specific type of solution, this constitutes some very useful information.